 Sometimes billing feels like guessing game—one that can leave you scratching your head over claim rejections and denials.
 That’s why we created the PT’s Guide to Billing, a comprehensive resource to help you get your billing processes in tip-top shape.
 Simply enter your email address below, and we’ll send it your way.

 - Treatment: Includes all therapeutic services.

 - Time-based (constant attendance) CPT codes: These codes allow for variable billing in 15-minute increments when a practitioner provides a patient with one-on-one services such as therapeutic exercise or manual therapy.

 - Service-based (supervised or untimed) CPT codes: These are the codes therapists use to perform services such as conducting an evaluation or applying hot/cold packs.
 It doesn’t matter if you complete these types of treatments in 5 minutes or 45, because you can only bill one code.

 - Order (a.k.a. referral): In some cases, a physician will provide an order for therapy that includes a diagnosis and instructions for treatment type, duration, and frequency.

 - Evaluation: The evaluation typically takes place on the patient’s first visit and includes an examination, which consists of a review of historical data and symptoms as well as performance of tests and measures.
 It is at this point that the therapist provides a diagnosis and prognosis.
-(Therapists should perform a reevaluation only if the patient’s condition or functional status changes unexpectedly.)
+(Therapists should perform a re-evaluation only when the criteria detailed in this blog post are met.)